micmejia/bible-dump/AMPC/Mark/Mark 3.md

-And He went up on the hillside and called to Him [[^d]for Himself] those whom He wanted _and_ chose, and they came to Him.
+And He went up on the hillside and called to Him [for Himself] those whom He wanted _and_ chose, and they came to Him.